lichkitsch/campaigns/brandy/theGirardFamily.md

 - A toybox at the end of the bed flows out onto the floor, and Holstead rushes towards it with glee.

 ## The Lift Chamber
-- The podium wall has two solid doors thag lead to an inner chamber which houses the lift that leads down into the tunnels.
+- The podium wall has two side doors that lead to an inner chamber.
 - A single wooden lift hangs in the middle of the room from an intricate system of pulleys and wires.
 - The lift can hold the three adventurers, but only just, and creaks and sways quite a bit when lowered down the shaft towards the tunnels.